xieshuqin/16822-project/README.md

 ## Code We Reuse:
-### 3D single person pose estimation:
+### 3D single person pose estimation
 We use code from https://github.com/mkocabas/EpipolarPose, thanks the authors for publishing their code.
-### 2D multi-person pose estimation:
+### 2D multi-person pose estimation
 We use code from https://github.com/HRNet/DEKR for 2d pose estimation, thanks the authors for sharing the code.

 ## Installation
 ### Common